Search by Provider Name

 Portland, OR 97209

-Eligibility: Men and women experiencing homelessness
+Eligibility: Age 18 and older experiencing homelessness

-Showers: Monday-Friday 8am-2:25pm; sign-ups 8am and noon
+Showers: Monday-Friday 8am-2:25pm, sign up 8am and noon

-Clothing: Monday-Friday, sign ups vary
+Clothing: Monday-Friday, sign up varies

 Haircuts: Wednesday/Friday 1pm-3pm